qnert/pipex/README.md

-# Pipe Operator Imitation in C
+# Pipe Operator Implementation in C

 This project aims to imitate the functionality of the pipe operator (`|`) found in various shell and programming languages in the C programming language.